EricRicketts/LaunchSchool/ProgrammingFoundations/Assignments/mortgate_calculator/refactor.md

        loan calculation sites, it seems years is the standard default vice months.
 There is no limit on the number of years for the loan, but it cannot be negative.
     *  The answer is now rounded to two digits after the decimal point.
+    *  The use must now enter distince Y/y to continue the program or N/n to quit.
+Though any for of _yes_ and _no_ are accepted.

 ## Some Key Concepts From Pete Hanson's Code Review